tweedegolf/file-bundle/README.md

  - `npm run watch-js` starts watching for changes in the javascript and builds upon any change
  - `npm run watch-css` starts watching for changes in the scss files and builds upon any change

+If you want to make changes to the express test server note that you have to restart the server to effectuate the changes.
+You can circumvent this by installing [nodemon](https://nodemon.io) and running the server watch command:

+ - `npm install -g nodemon`
+ - `npm run watch-server'

 ## Testing